Our Mission

 The history traces back through three main Baptist Mission Organizations: the English Baptists (1840–1885), the German Baptists (1885–1936), and the North American Baptists (1936–1954).

 In 1841, the Baptist Missionary Society sent English and Jamaican missionaries, including Joseph Jackson Fuller and Joseph Merrick, to Bimbia, Cameroon.
 Joseph Merrick arrived in Bimbia in 1843, beginning Baptist missionary work.
 By 1845, Alfred Saker and his wife arrived in Douala, and in 1849, Saker founded Bethel Baptist Church — the first Baptist church in Cameroon.
-Saker also purchased land he named Victoria (now Limbe) after the Queen of England.
+Saker also purchased land he named Victoria (now Limbe).
 Saker and Merrick planted churches and opened schools.

-The work spread rapidly in the grasslands after a dispatch of Evangelists by the Native Baptist Church of Victoria, seeing the planting of the first Baptist Church in Songka-Bum in 1924 by Joseph Mamadou.
+The work spread rapidly in the grasslands after evangelists from the Native Baptist Church of Victoria planted the first Baptist Church in Songka-Bum in 1924 through Joseph Mamadou.
 In 1931, the North American Baptist Conference took over the mission work, expanding church planting, education, and healthcare across the interior.

 Baptist Missionary Society sends English and Jamaican missionaries to Bimbia, Cameroon